 Our plan has people and free interpreter services available to answer questions from disabled and non-English speaking members.
-We can also give you information in Spanish and large print at no cost if you need it.
+We can also give you information in braille, Spanish, in large print, or other alternate formats at no cost if you need it.
 We are required to give you information about the plan's benefits in a format that is accessible and appropriate for you.
-To get information from us in a way that works for you, please call Customer Relations (phone numbers are printed on the back cover of this booklet) or contact our Civil Rights Coordinator (contact information can be found in Chapter 11, Section 5).
+To get information from us in a way that works for you, please call Customer Relations (phone numbers are printed on the back cover of this booklet).